Employment Lawyer Santa Rosa

 Speak with Santa Rosa Employee Rights Attorney Michael Henderson

-For more information about your rights as an employee in California, schedule a free, no-obligation consultation at Henderson Law.
-We are here to help you.
-To speak with our employment law attorney, Michael Henderson in confidence, call or request an appointment online today.
+If you need more information about your rights as an employee in California, schedule a free, no-obligation consultation with Henderson Law.
+Our team is ready to assist you.
+To speak confidentially with our employment law attorney, Michael Henderson, call us or request an appointment online today.